 The EFL – EBZ Europe Summer School

-Born in Bochum, Germany in 2017, the EFL – EBZ Summer School offers young professionals from the European housing sector the opportunity to be part of an exclusive international exchange every summer.
+Born in Bochum and Amsterdam, (Germany/ Netherlands) in 2017, the EFL – EBZ Summer School offers young professionals from the European housing sector the opportunity to be part of an exclusive international exchange every summer.
 It is usually organised by EBZ – the European Education Centre for the Housing and Real Estate Sector – in collaboration with EFL, Housing Europe, the European Federation of Public, Cooperative and Social Housing, and the Housing Initiative for Eastern Europe (IWO).

 The Summer School’s interactive programme combines academic knowledge with the expertise of practitioners to develop concepts and solutions to tackle the key challenges the housing sector faces today.

 The 2021 edition will take place online this year and starts on 5 July and ends on 12 July 2021.
 The topic is: SOCIAL HOUSING AND RAPID DIGITALISATION: WORKING TOGETHER (AND APART) We offer two free entries for each member organisatation.
 The original price is 350 €.
 More information: click HERE.

 Case study: the EFL – EBZ Europe Summer School, 2018

 The EFL – EBZ Summer School focused on The Future Role of the Housing Sector in Smart Cities in 2018.

 The digital transformation of cities is a major challenge for city-makers across most of the world.
 Indeed, new technologies increasingly shape public space and our everyday lives – from smart benches to smart meters.
 They promise more sustainability through resource efficiency or cleaner mobility, and opportunities for new business models based on data.
 They also come with risks, however, from biased algorithms to technological surveillance and data privacy breaches.

 Taking a critical angle, the Summer School challenged students to reflect on questions like: